PatelVatsalB21/4-bit-High-Speed-Domino-Comparator/Readme.md

 - Keep the top module name and design name always, else errors would come in the design.
 - This project is a Combinaional block hence there is no clock, static  time analysis is being skiped.

+## Area of improvement

+- Improvement in max clock frequency of the comparator.
+- Post layout simulation bugs to be fixed in sky130 nm pdks.
+- To perform spice simulation of the final GDS layout.